Lurker00/PhoneBook/README.md

 * [EM78F611](http://www.emc.com.tw/emc/en/Product/Product/detail/216) - USB HID microcontroller (keyboard)
 * [MIX3015A](http://www.mixinno.com/?topclassid=11&classid=15) - Class D audio amplifier.

+It has plenty of space inside, but the battery is only 4800mAh/48W (7.6V).

+It looks like it might have Wi-Fi and Ethernet for cheap, but it does not.

 ## Firmware basics

 * Linux kernel 3.10.24 built from Android 4.4 sources.